All students must meet the Requirements for the Master's Degree.

 Minimum Degree Requirements for the Degree of Master of Science

 For the thesis option, successful writing, oral presentation and defense of a research thesis are required.
 Satisfactory completion will be determined by the candidate’s thesis committee.
-Advanced courses in geology must total at least thirty semester hours, including at least one 300-level course and six to nine credits for thesis research.
+Advanced courses in geology must total at least 30 semester hours, including at least one 300-level course and 6 to 9 credits for thesis research.
 Students enrolled in a traditional (thesis) M.S. cannot switch to the non-thesis option without prior approval from the thesis committee.

 For the non-thesis option, at the time of enrollment the student must select a general area in which to write a project report.
 The report is the culmination of independent study and may be the result of an extensive literature search, fieldwork, laboratory work, or similar effort.
 The report must follow the general guidelines for writing a thesis and is subject to the principal advisor’s approval.
-Advanced courses in geology must total at least thirty semester hours, including at least one 300-level course and three to six credits for research.
+Advanced courses in geology must total at least 30 semester hours, including at least 1 300-level course and 3 to 6 credits for research.

 Both options require giving a public oral defense after the thesis or non-thesis research project is completed.